This post may contain affiliate links. Please read our disclosure policy.

 • For serving: maple or chocolate syrup, berries, or any other fruits of your choice.

-How to make these healthy chocolate protein pancakes
+How to make chocolate protein pancakes

 • Place the eggs, bananas, oats, protein powder, almond milk, cocoa powder, and coconut sugar in a blender.